 If the tenant does not apply within the specified time, they can argue that the notice is retaliatory when the landlord applies to VCAT for possession.

 Strictly speaking, “retaliation” is limited to sections 261 and 263.
 However, if tenants believe other notices are used in retaliation, they should place the landlord on notice of section 264 and monitor the property after termination of the tenancy.

 While not strictly relevant, evidence supporting the use of other Notices to Vacate for other grounds that are in retaliation, should be briefly put in evidence with respect to credibility of the landlord’s conduct being in good faith.

-A tenant may have an action in compensation against their former landlord, however they will not be able to prevent the mortgagee from taking possession of the premises if the procedure under the RT Act is complied with.
-However, in some cases it is possible to negotiate with the mortgagee about the time in which it makes application to VCAT for a possession order.
+A tenant may have a compensation action against their former landlord; however, they can not prevent the mortgagee from taking possession of the premises if the procedure under the RT Act is complied with.

 A Notice to Leave is different to a Notice to Vacate.
 Only a manager of managed premises may give a notice to leave (s 368).
 A “manager” includes an on-site manager, rooming house owner, caravan park owner or site owner.
 An “onsite-manager” is specifically defined as a person whose duties include security, day to day operational responsibility, and who is employed to be present, or is available to be present, at least seven hours a day, five days a week (s 367).

 A manager may give the tenant or the tenant’s visitor a Notice to Leave the premises if they have reasonable grounds to believe that a serious act of violence by the tenant has occurred on the premises, or that the safety of any person on the premises is in danger from the tenant.

 A Notice to Leave under section 368 must be given as soon as the manager can safely do so after the serious act of violence has occurred (s 326(4)).